Gopal Chhotray

+Life

 Gopal Chhotray dominated the Oriya professional theatre for more than three decades.
 Beginning with Pheria (Come Back) in 1946, he wrote more than 15 original stage plays and 8 adaptations of eminent Oriya novels, most of which were runaway success in professional stage.
 There were days, when both the professional theaters of Cuttack, holding daily shows, used to stage his plays concurrently.

 Apart from adapting works of eminent Odia novelists like Upendra Kishore Das (Mala Janha), Basanta Kumari Patnaik (Amadabata), Kanhu Charana Mohanty (Jhanja) and former Chief Minister of Odisha Dr. Harekrushna Mahtab (Pratibha), he also adapted Sarat Chandra Chattopadhyay's ‘Ramer Sumati’, Henrik Ibsen's 'Enemy of the People', A A Milne's 'Man in the Bowler Hat', Henry Fielding's 'Mock Doctor', and the English thriller 'The Evil That Men Do'.

 Gopal Chhotray was associated with All India Radio (AIR), Cuttack since its inception in 1948.
 After years of writing as a freelancer, he joined AIR, Cuttack as an in-house script writer in 1956 and worked till 1975.

 He wrote more than half a thousand radio plays, including musicals and features, and made listening to his works a household habit.
 His monthly serial 'Purapuri Paribarika'(Entirely A Family Matter), which ran uninterrupted for three years, was perhaps the earliest chain-play the AIR produced.

 While in Radio, Gopal Chhotray made a unique contribution to the Odia musical tradition by reviving rural opera, which had gone out of fashion, and was frowned by the city bred and puritans.
 He brought both popularity and respectability for this genre by adapting them for broadcast by the AIR in 1960.
 He restored Baisnab Pani, the doyen of Odia Jatra, to his legitimacy and started an upsurge in musical plays by building up a large repertoire, consisting of his own originals and adaptations.

 He has nearly twenty LP records and cassettes of his own work including the all-time best 'Srimati Samarjani' which he produced for the radio with Akshaya Mohanty, based on Fakir Mohan Senapati's short story 'Patent Medicine'.
 It continues to be a listening rage even after 40 years.

 He was also pivotal in designing the dramatic contents of the Odisha Doordarshan when TV came to the State.
 He nurtured its foundation at Cuttack and continued to sustain it after it shifted to Bhubaneswar.
 He scripted nearly a hundred plays and features for the State TV, including serials and a memorable mythological called 'Devi Durga'.